MicrosoftDocs/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 ---
 title: How to enable the Surface Laptop keyboard during MDT deployment
-description: When you use MDT to deploy Windows 10 to Surface laptops, you need to import keyboard drivers to use in the Windows PE environment. ms.service: surface
+description: Learn how to enable the Surface Laptop keyboard during MDT deployment by importing necessary drivers into the Windows PE environment. ms.service: surface
 author: coveminer
 ms.author: chauncel